k-willebrand/Flexible_Ops_Plan_Design/README.md

    operations using SDP based on Giuliani et al. (2016).
 This script is parallized.
 Multiple jobs can be submitted to high performance computing clusters
    (e.g., across different dam capacities to effeciently optimize and simulate operating policies across different discrete climate states).
-Postprocessing is then performed on intermediate simulated reservoir operating files to save results in a file format compatible with the infrastructure planning SDP code.
+Postprocessing is then performed on intermediate simulated reservoir operating files to save results in a file format compatible with the infrastructure planning SDP.

 2. `cluster_main_script_SDP_postProcessing.m`